lyuchenyang/Macaw-LLM/README.md

 We welcome contributions from the community to improve and expand Macaw-LLM's capabilities. 🤝

 ## ToDo 👨‍💻
+- [ ] **Evaluation:** We show some examples showcasing the multi-modal ability of our \ours.
+However, we acknowledge that these efforts may not be fully adequate for accurately and comprehensively demonstrate model capabilities.
+We aim to conduct extensive evaluation on our systems to evaluate its capability.

 - [ ] **More Language Models:** We aim to extend Macaw-LLM by incorporating additional language models like Dolly, BLOOM, T-5, etc. This will enable more robust and versatile processing and understanding of multi-modal data.

 - [ ] **Multilingual Support:** Our next step is to support multiple languages, moving towards true multi-modal and multilingual language models.
 We believe this will significantly broaden Macaw-LLM's applicability and enhance its understanding of diverse, global contexts.